A well-designed sail made with high-quality fabric and properly sized for your boat will make even the most casual of sunset cruises a lot more fun.

 There are few cruising boats that don’t at least use a headsail furling system, with one sail to “do it all.”
 The headsail has to be big and powerful in light air, but flat and small in heavy air.
 If you’re going to partially furl, stretch is the enemy compromising sail shape and performance.

-What about your in-mast or in-boom furling system—have you ever had it jam up leaving the sail bunched and creased and making it impossible to roll in or out?
+What about your in-mast or in-boom furling system?
+Have you ever had it jam up leaving the sail bunched and creased and making it impossible to roll in or out?
 Sail stretch is likely to blame: Sails must remain flat and smooth or they won’t roll up properly inside the small cavity of the mast or boom.

-And when it comes to furling and un-furling the sail, it’s a lot harder to do when the sail is stretched out.
+And when it comes to furling and unfurling the sail, it’s a lot harder to do when the sail is stretched out.

 You’ll have better control of your boat

-Sailing is the most enjoyable when the boat is in control, and control is all about balance.
+Sailing is most enjoyable when the boat is in control, and control is all about balance.
 When the breeze is up, sails with poor shape make staying in control a lot harder than it has to be.
 Sails that are too full because of stretch or poor design or both can quickly overpower the boat.
 When the boat heels over too much it creates weather helm.

-Heel and weather helm are not only slow and inefficient, they also create a situation that’s uncomfortable for you and your passengers.
+Heel and weather helm are not only slow and inefficient, but they also create a situation that’s uncomfortable for you and your passengers.
 Sails that stay flat and clean as the breeze builds will keep you in control and make the experience on the water that much better.

 So there you have it: Good sails can make an old boat new again.
 Your handling systems will work better, and it will take a lot less effort to keep the boat in control even when the breeze is up.
 No matter the type of sailing you like to do—with friends and family or even a little friendly competition—good, flat sails fit to your boat will make a day on the water a lot more fun!